 Other common side effects may include skin problems, such as:

 - Skin rash or colored bumps on the fingertips, elbows, or palms.

 - Sensitivity to sunlight.
 You may need to protect your skin from the sun.

 See Drug Reference for a full list of side effects.
 (Drug

 Reference is not available in all systems.)

 What To Think About

 to get pregnant or father a child after taking these medicines.
 Talk to your doctor

 about this before you start treatment.

-Do not use this drug if
+Do not use these medicines if

 Complete the new medication information form (PDF)(What is a PDF document?) to help you understand this medication.